What is the Fate of the Wicked?

 The first thing to note is that this is a parable - the parable of the sheep and the goats.
 A parable is a story with a message.
 It is not an allegory: you cannot take every detail in the story as significant.

 The point of the story is that one group of people enjoy a good destiny based on the way they lived, the other group a bad destiny based on how they lived.
-However, if the details of the destiny are significant, what are we told?
+However, if we assume that the details are significant, what are we actually told?

 The goats are to depart into eternal fire, which is eternal punishment.
 Remember - fire means destruction, not pain.
 Punishment can involve pain, but there are many forms of punishment which do not.